saadchaudharry/djangoecommerc/README.md

-# my first attempt in django
+# This is my first attempt in django for backend and creating a dynamic website :)